Gilgamech/website/Gillogisms.md

 1. The whole point of a Crow's Nest on old ships was to take advantage of Earth's spheroid nature, where being higher up lets you see more of the sphere.
 Were the Earth flat, Crow's Nests would be pointless on the open sea.
 1. The whole point of diversity is not to get two of every Pokemon onto your Ark, but to not restrict yourself from hiring the best because of their arbitrary attributes.
 1. There's less time in a gravity well because all of the matter gets in its way.
 Steeper gravity wells are compressing more matter into less space, and black holes are when matter is occupying all available space, and there's no space for time.
 This is to say that the current section of time (aka 'now') traverses more units of space in some areas than in others.
 1. The whole point of keeping a change log - in theory - is so you could 'replay' your data center from a known snapshot, like SQL transaction log or a commit history.
 Any change to any system should be recorded, so it can be performed again later - either to rebuild this system, build a future system, troubleshoot, et cetera.
 This breaks down when human laziness omits 'small' changes from the reporting system.
 Or when the change management cadence is too long - at a previous employer, we would email specs to our cloud host, and they would manually build the system, often with too many NICs.
 Removing the excess NICs required a change approver's sign-off from the weekly meeting.
 So each configuration error added a week to the build time.
 Change management merges perfectly with configuration management at the intersection of infrastructure as code, where any change must be approved as part of the commit process.
-This merges development and change processes while removing the 'small change' category - increasing your flexibility through the tighter feedback loop, increasing security through recording all changes, reducing costs &amp; complexity through reducing operations administration needs.
+This merges development and change processes while removing the 'small change' category - increasing your flexibility through the tighter feedback loop, increasing security through recording all changes, reducing costs & complexity through reducing operations administration needs.
 This is the same mix of benefits as seen through cloud-native architecture, and these should pair nicely.
 1. The world can't run out of sand, since it's made from the stuff.
 Sand are rocks with volume between 1 mm^3^ and 1.6 mm^3^
 1. Theory: Impact Wrench Theory of Engineer Management: Putting an engineer under pressure causes them to solve more problems faster, and maybe more creatively.
 Stress v pressure - Pressure enables this, while stress hinders it. - 2013
 1. Theory: More Swords than Grain theory of Civilization Collapse: If someone has more weapons than food, they'll use the weapons to take more food from others.
 Money counts as food, not weaponry, but can be traded for weaponry. - 2022